Detailed Install Guide#

 kubevirt

-Optional list of environment variables passed to the NVIDIA Sandbox Device Plugin pod.
+Optional list of environment variables passed to the NVIDIA Kata Device Plugin pod.
 Each list item is an EnvVar object with required name and optional value fields.
+Use the setting to configure P_GPU_ALIAS or NVSWITCH_ALIAS for the Kata sandbox device plugin.
+Refer to the Configuring GPU or NVSwitch Resource Types Name section for more details.

 [] (empty list)

-When this variable is set to "", the sandbox device plugin creates GPU model-specific resource types, for example nvidia.com/GH100_H100L_94GB, instead of the default nvidia.com/pgpu type.
+When this variable is set to "", the Kata device plugin creates GPU model-specific resource types, for example nvidia.com/GH100_H200_141GB, instead of the default nvidia.com/pgpu type.
 Use the exposed device resource types in pod specs by specifying respective resource limits.

 Next Steps#